dimajix/flowman/docs/spec/relation/jdbcView.md

 # JDBC View Relations

-The `jdbcView` relation allows you to access and manage VIEWs in relational databases using a JDBC driver.
-Note that you need to put an appropriate JDBC driver onto the classpath of Flowman.
+The `jdbcView` relation allows you to access and manage views in relational databases using a JDBC driver.
+Note that you need to put an appropriate JDBC driver onto the class path of Flowman.
 This can be done by using an appropriate plugin.

 ## Example